 Inspired by the power of red?

-Whether you are choosing your next outfit, decorating your home, or simply observing the world around you, remember that red always tells a story.
-The story of passion, power, love, danger, and everything in between.
+Whether you're choosing your next outfit, decorating your home, or simply observing the world around you, remember that red always tells a story.
+A story of passion, power, love, danger, and everything in between.

-Did you know that this color psychology is also applied in marketing, architecture and even therapy?
-The power of colors reaches far beyond what we could ever imagine.
+Did you know that this color psychology is also applied in marketing, architecture, and even therapy?
+The power of color extends far beyond what we could ever imagine.